Live Workshop Guide · Hands-On AI Training

 Sandbox safety: low-risk first build, a draft for review, not auto-publish.

 Sandbox first Don't make your first AI build your most critical business process.
-Pick a Job you can play with and break.
-If your locked-in Job is mission-critical, find a sandbox-safe variant first.
+Pick a practice version — something you can break without consequence.
+If your locked-in Job is mission-critical, find a low-stakes variant first (workshop name: sandbox).

-You'll know you've got it whenyou have one Job written cleanly with RICE, time-steal, and sandbox-safety notes, and you'd defend the pick to a peer.
+You'll know you've got it whenyou have one Job written cleanly with RICE, time-steal, and low-stakes-first notes, and you'd defend the pick to a peer.

 Q&A